 Moreover, there are four different reticle patterns, and the 11 brightness settings mean you can see your reticle on the brightest days.

 Of course, the most significant drawback of this reflex sight is that it only offers 1x magnification.
-But if you’re looking for a way to improve your iron sights for short-range applications, this is easily the top choice.
+But if you’re looking for a way to improve your iron sights for short-range applications, this is easily the best handgun scope available.

 Just because you want to upgrade your iron sights with a top-notch scope doesn’t mean you need to spend a bunch of cash.
 The HIRAM Holographic reflex scope is proof of that and one of the best pistol scopes for the money.